googleapis/java-spanner-cassandra/docs/client-side-metrics.md

 # View and manage client-side metrics

-The Spanner Cassandra client provides client-side metrics that you can use along with server-side metrics to optimize performance and troubleshoot performance issues if they occur.
+The Spanner Cassandra client provides client-side metrics that you can use along with server-side metrics to optimize performance and and troubleshoot any performance issues.

+Client-side metrics measure the total time a request takes i.e. from when the client sends the request till when the client gets the full response back.

-Client-side metrics are measured from the time a request received in the client to the time client sent response data to the driver.
-In contrast, server-side metrics are measured from the time Spanner receives a request until the last byte of data is sent to the client.
+Server-side metrics measure only the time the server spends processing the request i.e. from when the server first receives the request till it has all the data back to the client.

 ## Enable client-side metrics